niemopen/cmftool/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/niemopen/cmftool/blob/main/CONTRIBUTING.md) for details how to join the project, contribute changes to our repositories and communicate with the rest of the project contributors.
+Please read [CONTRIBUTING.md](https://github.com/niemopen/cmftool/blob/main/CONTRIBUTING.md) for details how to join the NIEMOpen project, contribute changes to our repositories and communicate with the rest of the project contributors.
 Please become familiar with and follow the [code of conduct](https://github.com/niemopen/cmftool/blob/main/CODE-OF-CONDUCT.md).

 ## Governance

-NIEM Open operates under the terms of the [Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process) and the applicable license(s) specified in [LICENSE.md](https://github.com/niemopen/cmftool/blob/main/LICENSE.md).
+NIEMOpen operates under the terms of the [Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process) and the applicable license(s) specified in [LICENSE.md](https://github.com/niemopen/cmftool/blob/main/LICENSE.md).
 Further details can be found in [GOVERNANCE.md](https://github.com/niemopen/cmftool/blob/main/GOVERNANCE.md), [GOVERNANCE-NBAC.md](https://github.com/niemopen/cmftool/blob/main/GOVERNANCE-NBAC.md), and [GOVERNANCE-NTAC.md](https://github.com/niemopen/cmftool/blob/main/GOVERNANCE-NTAC.md).

 ## CLA & Non-assert signatures required

 All technical contributions must be covered by a Contributor's License Agreement.
 This requirement allows our work to advance through OASIS standards development stages and potentially be submitted to de jure organizations such as ISO.
 You will get a prompt to sign this document when you submit your first pull request to a project repository, or you can sign [here](https://cla-assistant.io/niemopen/oasis-open-project).
-If you are contributing on behalf of your employer, you must also sign the ECLA [here](https://www.oasis-open.org/open-projects/cla/entity-cla-20210630/).q
+If you are contributing on behalf of your employer, you must also sign the ECLA [here](https://www.oasis-open.org/open-projects/cla/entity-cla-20210630/).